GenericMappingTools/gmt/trunk/doc/rst/source/GMT_Docs.rst

 function has its first zero crossing at :math:`f = 2`; so a cosine filter needs to be twice as wide as a boxcar filter in order to zero the same lowest frequency.
-As a general rule, the cosine and gaussian filters are “better” in the sense that they do not have the “side lobes” (large-amplitude oscillations in the transfer function) that the boxcar filter has.
-However, they are correspondingly “worse” in the sense that they require more work (doubling the width to achieve the same cut-off wavelength).
+As a general rule, the cosine and gaussian filters are "better" in the sense that they do not have the "side lobes" (large-amplitude oscillations in the transfer function) that the boxcar filter has.
+However, they are correspondingly "worse" in the sense that they require more work (doubling the width to achieve the same cut-off wavelength).